 It is not possible to track the person's phone number or any other details like name or contacts from the address book.
 Todo so you will need to create a Lead Landing Page instead.

-* We include GeoLite2 data created by MaxMind, available from https://www.maxmind.com.
+We include GeoLite2 data created by MaxMind, to lookup a country by its IP address, available from https://www.maxmind.com.

 For each scan we track the date and the local time depending on the location of where the QR Code is scanned.
 So if you are using the same QR Code in countries with a different time zone, you will always see the local scanning time.The correct time zone is computed from the mobile device's IP address.